nanw1103/parallel-processing-patterns/README.md

 * Thread: OS-level thread and the programming language side counterpart.
 Threading retains the sequential logic style nicely while supports parallel operations.
-* Callback: describe what to do upon an event
+* Callback: describe what to do upon an event.
+Programming language runtime takes care of the parallel execution and hides details from developer.

 Example of parallel execution using threads

-    Thread 1:
+    Define thread 1:

         Make a phone call to R2D2.